joonassandell/portfolio/README.md

 ### Scripts

-- `npm run dev`: Run a development server and open [http://localhost:3000](http://localhost:3000) with your browser to see the result
+- `npm run dev`: Run a development server and open [localhost:3000](http://localhost:3000) with your browser to see the result
 - `npm run build`: Build the application
 - `npm run preview`: Build the application and preview it locally
 - `npm run start`: Start the application in production mode.
-The application should be compiled with next build first.
+The application should be compiled with build first.
 - `npm run deploy:preview`: [Deploy preview](https://vercel.com/docs/concepts/deployments/preview-deployments) of the application to Vercel (preview is like "staging").
 Note that this deploys your local copy no matter of the git commit state.
 [Vercel CLI](https://vercel.com/docs/cli) needs to be installed.
 Linking and rights to the project are obviously needed as well.

-**Read the environment variable descriptions in [.env.development](./.env.development)**
+Read environment variable descriptions from [.env.development](.env.development).

 ### Notes